 Do not begin by accusing your spouse of wrongdoing or by pointing out faults.
 Deserved or not, this sort of treatment will only drive a wedge between the two of you and make it harder to communicate.
 Instead, approach the subject in a loving manner.

 For example, explain that you want to start monitoring spending habits as a couple, and then start a discussion from there.
 Another tactic is to discuss ways to save up for something really important like retirement.
 Drive home the point that you are a team in your financial efforts.
 Otherwise, your spouse may resort to lying about spending money to you.

 2. Set Up a Budget

 If you have yet to make a budget, take this opportunity to set one up together.
+Sign up for an account with Personal Capital.
+The tools they have will make it really simple to start having productive conversations about where the money is being spent.
 If you do have one, this may be a good time to revisit it and possibly revise it.
 Work together with your overspending spouse to figure out what your total income is and what all of your expenses are.
 If you can show your spouse that money spent on frivolous items is causing you to go into debt or preventing you from saving, you are on the right track.
 However, it’s ideal if through the creation (or revision) of your budget, your spouse can come to this conclusion without you having to point it out.